Samuel Jackson (Royal Navy officer): Cádiz blockade

 Despite this Jackson was not further rewarded for his actions and stayed in Egmont with the Mediterranean Fleet.
 As such on 13 February 1797 he fought in the Battle of Cape St. Vincent and was slightly wounded during the fighting, although Egmont had no outright casualties recorded in the engagement.
-By 3 July Egmont was part of a force bombarding Cadiz with the bomb vessel HMS Thunder.
+By 3 July Egmont was part of a force bombarding Cádiz with the bomb vessel HMS Thunder.
 In firing so much Thunder damaged the barrel of her mortar and began to retire towards the main fleet of Rear-Admiral Sir Horatio Nelson.
-The Spanish inside Cadiz sent out a large force of small ships to cut off Thunder in an attempt to capture her.
+The Spanish inside Cádiz sent out a large force of small ships to cut off Thunder in an attempt to capture her.
 Again Jackson took charge of one of Egmonts boats, this time as part of the rescue effort led by Nelson himself.
 As Nelson attacked the Spanish commander's vessel from one side, Jackson boarded it from the other, and the action was successful in saving Thunder and also capturing three of the Spanish vessels.

 Jackson continued in his role as a lieutenant in Egmont until that ship was paid off in early 1798.
 He was then appointed to the brand new ship of the line HMS Superb with Sutton as her captain and Jackson as the first lieutenant, serving in the Channel Fleet, in May.
 In June 1799 Superb was sent as part of a detached squadron to join the force of Rear-Admiral Sir Charles Cotton in chasing the escaped fleet of Étienne Eustache Bruix from Brest to the Mediterranean.
-This chase having concluded when Bruix reached Cadiz, Egmont returned to the Channel.
+This chase having concluded when Bruix reached Cádiz, Egmont returned to the Channel.
 In 1801 Sutton was replaced in command of Superb with Captain Richard Goodwin Keats, but for a period after this he was absent and Jackson was given temporary command of the ship.
-Superb then served as a convoy escort before joining the Cadiz blockade in around June 1801.
+Superb then served as a convoy escort before joining the Cádiz blockade in around June 1801.